- 2014 - 2021

 At least until the Crop Trust contacted us.

 Biodiversity for the common good.

-The Crop Trust was founded in 2007 by Cary Fowler, a world‑renowned scientist, and with the support of the United Nations and FAO.
+The Crop Trust was founded in 2007 by Cary Fowler, a world renowned scientist, with the support of the United Nations and FAO.

-The purpose of the Crop Trust is to build and finance a sustainable, global network of genebanks around the world that will empower farmers to select and grow crops that are more resistant to climate change.
+The purpose of the Crop Trust is to build and finance a sustainable, global network of genebanks around the world dedicated to conserving crop diversity and making it available for use globally, forever, for the benefit of everyone.

-The initial request was to overhaul the branding and website but our collaboration went far beyond that.
+The initial request was to overhaul their branding and website but our collaboration went far beyond that.

 A strong identity